Bestselling Author of Command and Control

 As an investigative journalist, Eric Schlosser tries to explore subjects ignored by the mainstream media and give a voice to people at the margins of society.
 Over the years he’s followed the harvest with migrant farm workers in California, spent time with meatpacking workers in Texas and Colorado, told the stories of marijuana growers and pornographers and the victims of violent crime, gone on duty with the New York Police Department Bomb Squad, and visited prisons throughout the United States.
 His aim is to shed light on worlds that are too often hidden.
 And his work defies easy categorization, earning praise not only from liberal publications like the Nation, but also from Fortune, the Financial Times, and the National Review.

 Schlosser’s first book, Fast Food Nation (2001), helped start a revolution in how Americans think about what they eat.
 It has been translated into more than twenty languages and remained on the New York Times bestseller list for two years.
 His second book, Reefer Madness (2003), looked at America’s thriving underground economy.
 It was also a New York Times bestseller.
 Chew on This (2006), a New York Times bestselling children’s book, co-written with Charles Wilson, introduced young readers to the health effects of fast food and the workings of industrial agriculture.
 His most recent book, Command and Control (2013), examines the efforts of the military, since the atomic era began during World War II, to prevent nuclear weapons from being stolen, sabotaged, or detonated by accident.
-Command and Control was a New York Times Notable Book, a Time Magazine Top 10 Nonfiction Book, and was also a finalist for both the 2013 California Book Award, and 2014 Pulitzer Prize (History).
+Command and Control was a New York Times Notable Book, a Time Magazine Top 10 Nonfiction Book, was a finalist for the 2014 Pulitzer Prize (History) and also received the Gold Medal Award (Nonfiction) from the 2013 California Book Awards.